 Consideration of whether or not an individual is engaged in financial trading is a very complex area.
 It is not as simple as working through the ‘Badges of Trade’ as these have been demonstrated to have limitations in the field of financial trading.

-The relevant considerations have been detailed in the Appendix to Recap’s UK crypto tax guide, which explores the approach HMRC would take to gather the facts of the case and summarises relevant case law on the topic.
+The relevant considerations have been detailed in Recap’s Technical UK Crypto Tax Guide, which explores the approach HMRC would take to gather the facts of the case and summarises relevant case law on the topic.